LAPD captain's allegiances probed in tipoff to CBS exec

 But Palka’s ties to the entertainment industry were under scrutiny Thursday after prosecutors said he leaked a sexual assault victim’s confidential police report to CBS and its former leader Les Moonves, who was accused in the case and whom Palka once provided security for, raising questions about where his allegiances lay.

-The LAPD said it was conducting an internal affairs investigation into Palka’s conduct and the state attorney general was probing any criminal elements after a report said he conspired with CBS to conceal sexual assault allegations against Moonves.
+The LAPD said it was conducting an internal affairs investigation into Palka’s conduct — he retired in 2021 as a commander — and the state attorney general was probing any criminal elements after a report said he conspired with CBS to conceal sexual assault allegations against Moonves.

 The report, which didn’t name Palka, was part of a settlement announced Wednesday by New York Attorney General Letitia James in which CBS and Moonves, its former president, agreed to pay $30.5 million.
 About $6 million is going sexual assault and harassment programs and the rest to shareholders kept in the dark while executives tried to prevent allegations from becoming public.